foundriesio/docs/source/getting-started/create-compose-app/index.rst

+.. _gs-create-a-docker-compose-app:

 Create a Docker-Compose App
 ===========================

-In the :ref:`ref-git-config` section, you should have set up ``git`` with your auth token, meaning you can clone your Factory repositories from ``https://source.foundries.io/factories/<factory>/`` and begin creating new targets for your devices to update to.
+In the :ref:`gs-git-config` section, you should have set up ``git`` with your auth token, meaning you can clone your Factory repositories from ``https://source.foundries.io/factories/<factory>/`` and begin creating new Targets for your devices to update to.

+.. _gs-example-apps:

 Example Apps
 ------------